1896 Penny Value Checker: Errors List & No Mint Mark Worth

 The Philadelphia Mint produced 39,055,431 regular strike 1896 Pennies, making it one of the higher mintage years in the series.
 Of these, approximately 500 coins have survived in collectible condition, resulting in a survival rate of just 0.0013%.

 The No Mint Mark issue dominates total production, as shown in the Mintage Comparison chart.
-The Survival Distribution chart reflects this disparity, with regular strikes representing virtually all known surviving examples.
-While millions were originally minted, the extremely low survival rate means well-preserved specimens are far scarcer than the mintage suggests.
+While millions were originally minted, the extremely low survival rate means well-preserved specimens are far scarcer than the mintage figure alone would suggest.

 Also Read: Top 100 Most Valuable Wheat Pennies Coin Worth Money (1909 – 1958)